By YEC | Research and Data

 Every business authority has a theory.
-You can take your pick from lists of seven, nine, fourteen, or even one hundred “essential” or “surprising” characteristics of an entrepreneur.
+You can take your pick from lists of seven, nine, fourteen, or more “essential” or “surprising” characteristics of an entrepreneur.
 Unfortunately, the ubiquity of these recommendations makes it difficult to figure out which are relevant to your situation.

 The success or failure of your startup depends on you.
 So how do you know if you have what it takes to be a winning entrepreneur?

 We decided to check with successful entrepreneurs themselves.
 Young Entrepreneur Council (YEC) is comprised of owners and founders under the age of 45 whose businesses generate a minimum of $1M in revenue.
 We asked YEC members for the three adjectives that best describe themselves as entrepreneurs.